Join Silent's Discord! Your questions can also be answered here or you can just come hangout!

 Blocks and Items

-Heart containers are used to increase players' maximum health.
+Heart crystals are used to increase players' maximum health.
 They can drop when mobs are killed (with configurable rates for different mob types) or crafted from heart crystal shards.
 Simply use (right-click) them to gain one extra heart per container.
-Heart containers also restore a couple extra hearts.
+Heart crystals also restore a couple extra hearts.

-Gaining health from heart containers can be disabled in the config, allowing them to act only as a healing item.
-Heart containers will make a "ding" sound when giving extra health or a "burp" sound when they can only heal.
+Gaining health from heart crystals can be disabled in the config, allowing them to act only as a healing item.
+Heart crystals will make a "ding" sound when giving extra health.

 Bandages and Medkits